syncfusion-content/wpf-docs/wpf/Card-View/Controls-and-Components.md

 ## Start card editing programmatically

 If you want to programmatically start the edit mode of selected `CardViewItem`, use the [BeginEdit](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.Controls.CardView.html#Syncfusion_Windows_Tools_Controls_CardView_BeginEdit)  method.
-You can also programmaticaly change the edit mode to view mode by using the [EndEdit](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.Controls.CardView.html#Syncfusion_Windows_Tools_Controls_CardView_EndEdit) method.
+You can also programmatically change the edit mode to view mode by using the [EndEdit](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.Controls.CardView.html#Syncfusion_Windows_Tools_Controls_CardView_EndEdit) method.

 N> You must set the `CanEdit` property as `true` to perform `BeginEdit` or `EndEdit`.